mattbierner/blog.mattbierner.com/_posts/2017-02-14-a-how-and-why-of-the-don-and-i.md

 >
 > Um uh.
 Um uh.
 Oh wow!
 Um uh.
 >
 > Me?
 Well, you know, the usual.
 Nothing too exciting.
-Oh and, by the by, would you be interested in trying out this vibrator controlled by Donald Trump's Twitter?
+Oh and, by the bye, would you be interested in trying out this vibrator controlled by Donald Trump's Twitter?
 It's for this fun new project...

 Needless to say, this hypothetical conversation never ended well.